MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 #### Are there additional Power Virtual Agents licensing requirements to create and edit with Copilot?

 -   Your bot must be created in the US region.
--   You'll need a Power Virtual Agents license and you will need to create an account.
+-   You need a Power Virtual Agents license and you must create an account.
     -   (If you don't have a Power Virtual Agents account, or you haven't created chatbots with Power Virtual Agents before, see the <u>[Quickstart guide](/power-virtual-agents/nlu-gpt-quickstart)</u> for building bots with GPT.
 -   This capability may be subject to usage limits or capacity throttling.